 Okanagan Valley Travel Guide

 Travel through landscapes of mountains, clear sparkling lakes, sandy beaches, roaring rivers, colourful orchards and vineyards.
-The Okanagan Valley, or just the Okanagan, the sub-region of British Columbia is home to Canada’s unique desert located in Osoyoos.
+The Okanagan Valley, the sub-region of British Columbia is home to Canada’s unique desert located in Osoyoos.
 Home to dozens of excellent wineries, the Okanagan Valley attracts tourists from all over the world.
-Some wineries offer guest accommodation, restaurant and gift shop.
+Some wineries offer guest accommodation, restaurants and gift shops.

 The Okanagan Valley is the place for outdoor activities where you hike, bike, heliski and whitewater raft to your heart’s content.
 You can find beautiful hidden spots only a short drive off the main roads.
 Discover unique places and things to do as you travel.
 Look out for simple things and enjoy the big outdoors, most of it is free.

 Bring lots of sunscreens when you come to the Okanagan Valley!

 Regional and International Airports provide easy air access to the Okanagan region.
 Airport Gateways are found in the cities of Kelowna, Kamloops and Penticton.